dbt-labs/docs.getdbt.com/website/docs/tutorial/2a-create-a-project-dbt-cloud.md

 :::info

 These are the instructions for developing a project in dbt Cloud.
+[Create a dbt Cloud account to get started](https://cloud.getdbt.com/signup/).

 If you're using the dbt CLI, follow the instructions [here](/tutorial/create-a-project-dbt-cli)

 :::